Zico laments missed opportunity amid World Cup chaos

-ROME Former Brazil great Zico has joined the chorus of people criticising the organisers of this summer's World Cup in Brazil, lamenting a missed opportunity to showcase the country amid massive protests against the cost of the event.
+ROME Former Brazil great Zico has joined the chorus of people criticizing the organizers of this summer's World Cup in Brazil, lamenting a missed opportunity to showcase the country amid massive protests against the cost of the event.

 Many Brazilians are livid at the amount of public money being spent on stadia in a nation that in many areas sorely lacks basic public services for its citizens.